Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Training
 ---
 #### Baseline Results
-Training was executed using the default hyperparameters to establish a control benchmark prior to hyperparameter optimization.
+Training was executed on Google Colab using the default hyperparameters to establish a control benchmark prior to hyperparameter optimization.
 This configuration employed a **single-layer GRU** architecture with latent dimension $d_{h}=64$, learning rate $1 \times 10^{-3}$ and a 70:20 epoch split between pretraining and adversarial phases.
 The model consisted of approximately **211k parameters** and was trained on an **NVIDIA L4 GPU (22 GB VRAM)**.